Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

 \subsubsection{DukeMTMC}

-The scene-level counting results on DukeMTMC are shown in Table \ref{table:DukeMTMC_results} (``Scene'' column).
-On DukeMTMC, our multi-view fusion models achieve better performance than comparison methods at the scene-level counting task.
-Due to lower crowd numbers in DukeMTMC, the performance gap among the 3 fusion models is not large -- MVMS and MVMSR still perform best and MVMSR is slightly better than MVMS.
+The scene-level counting results on DukeMTMC are shown in Table \ref{tab:scene_count} (middle row) and Table \ref{table:DukeMTMC_results} (``Scene'' column).
+On DukeMTMC, our multi-view fusion models (use CSR-net as backbone) achieve better performance than comparison methods at the scene-level counting task.
+Due to lower crowd numbers in DukeMTMC, the performance gap among the 3 fusion models is not large -- but MVMS and MVMSR still perform best and MVMSR is better than MVMS.
 Furthermore, results from comparison methods also show that using a single camera is not adequate for the scene-level counting task.
-Dmap with a single camera 8 performs slightly better than using multi-cameras (Dmap weighted) due to the large field-of-view of camera 8, and the limitations of the weighted fusion.
+Dmap with a single camera 8 performs slightly better than using multi-cameras (Dmap weighted) due to the large field-of-view of camera 8, and the limitations of the weighted fusion. \zqq{Since camera views in DukeMTMC dataset share smaller area of overlapping regions and the occlusion issue is not severe, the Stitching method performs relatively better than other comparison methods, but the proposed MVMS and MVMSR still perform better.}

-Finally, the scene-level counting results on the DukeMTMC Test Hard set, which contains more crowds, are presented in Table \ref{table:DukeMTMC_Test_Hard_set}.
-Our fusion model achieves better scene-level counting results than the baselines.
-Among our methods, late fusion has slightly lower error than MVMS.
+\textbf{DukeMTMC Test Hard.} Finally, the scene-level counting results on the DukeMTMC Test Hard set, which contains more crowds, are presented in Table \ref{table:DukeMTMC_Test_Hard_set}.
+Our fusion model (FCN-7 backbone) achieves better scene-level counting results than the baselines.
+Among our methods, late fusion has slightly lower error than MVMS/MVMSR.